Available works range between $ 2,500 and $ 100,000.

-Tom Forrestall is one of the foremost magic realist painters in Canada.
-He once wrote on the back of a small still life—exclusively red in hue—that his paintings represent "A truer realism that comes from within."
-Forrestall’s most compelling images are compilations from memory which he executes back in his studio.
-Often, these sustained works expand on ideas that he conceives while painting in watercolour.
+Tom Forrestall’s compelling tempera paintings are compilations from memory which he executes painstakingly over weeks and months in his studio.
+These sustained works expand on ideas that he conceives while painting in watercolour.
 Forrestall’s watercolours are quick and immediate works typically painted en plein air; whereas, his temperas are careful and deliberate creations from his imagination.
-In his characteristically humble fashion, Tom describes his egg tempera paintings as "bits and pieces" taken from "here and there" and put together in such a way that approaches his vision somewhere in "the mind's eye."
+Tom describes his egg tempera paintings as "bits and pieces" taken from "here and there" and put together in such a way that approaches his vision somewhere in "the mind's eye."

-Like other celebrated, narrative artists, Forrestall draws his inspiration from diverse sources including artists and periods that came before him: from the early iconographers of Christian Orthodoxy, to the Dutch Masters, to one of the most admired Italian painters of the twentieth century, Giorgio Morandi.
+Like other celebrated narrative artists, Forrestall draws his inspiration from diverse sources including artists and periods that came before him: from the early iconographers of Christian Orthodoxy, to the 17-century Dutch masters, to one of the most admired Italian painters of the 20th century, Giorgio Morandi.

 For the most part, Forrestall chooses unconventional shapes for his temperas while he rejects the more familiar rectangle.
 These “shaped paintings” begin their journey as quick sketches—simple outlines in the artist's sketchbook which are fabricated into panels by a local artisan.
 Forrestall seals the panels with gesso using an age-old recipe of whitener and rabbit skin glue.
 Then the panels sit and wait, at times piled five deep in the studio, until the artist’s vision takes hold.
 Forrestall’s preference for oddly-shaped panels has remained constant over the years as his visions evolve.